DSTC Careers Strategy

 The 8 Gatsby Benchmarks are:

 At DSTC we evaluate the impact of our Careers Programme against the Gatsby Benchmarks using the Compass Tool.
 This evaluation is completed in February each academic year, with an interim evaluation taking place during the Summer term.

 You can find a copy of our most recent Gatsby Benchmark evaluation below:

 The next full review of our Careers Programme will be in February 2022

 2. A Careers Leader

-From September 2018 schools and colleges will need to have a named Careers Leader in place, responsible for running the careers programme.
+All schools and colleges must have a named Careers Leader in place, responsible for running the careers programme.

 At DSTC our Careers Leader is Mr Allen, Assistant Vice Principal.
 You can contact Mr Allen by emailing firstname.lastname@example.org or by phoning 01322 224309.

-4. One employer encounter every year, for every student
+4. At least one employer encounter every year, for every student in Years 7-13

-By 2021, our intention is for every young person to have at least one careers-based experience, every year during school years 7-13.
+Our plan shows our intent for every young person to have at least one careers-based experience, every year during school years 7-13.